christides11/FixedPointy/README.md

 FixedPointy
 ===========
-A fork of FixedPointy primarily aimed at adding features for game development usage.
+A fork of FixedPointy adding features primarily for use in unity.
-If you can help the library in any form, please make a pull request.

 All standard math functions are implemented, with the exception of hyperbolic trig.
 Precision can be configured by adjusting the FractionalBits constant in Fix.cs,